Piguite/Scaper-python/README.md

 That's it, enjoy playing with this and feel free to modify it to scrap what ever you want, you can also sort the information you get to have such a beautiful csv file.

+Here is the SCRAPY documentation if you want to modify the code https://docs.scrapy.org/en/latest/